Spnetic-5/clarifAI/README.md

 # clarifAI
-The Real-time assisted writing system using pyTorch.
+The Real-time assisted writing system provides the ability to autocomplete words and suggests predictions for the next word.
+This makes typing faster, more intelligent and reduces effort.

 ### DEADLINES